DIsaacman/Research/README.md

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

-## Creative Use of Data
+#### Creative Use of Data

 The company has an edge by harnessing "principles" (logically justified decisions) into computer based programs to run simulations on vast amounts of data. by codifying succesful investment decisions and outcomes, the algoriths can assist the decision making process when buying and selling securities to make profit.
 The company has a significant amount of research analysts that set up theri professional relationships for succesful partnerships trhough education and information dissemination.

-## Organisational Transparency
+#### Organisational Transparency

 On an organisational level, all of the data is shared freely within the comapany.
 Even the conferences are recorded and readily avaialble to promote a culture where information can flow.
 This unique and radical transparency allows for a people centric business model where the best decisions can rise from the bottom to the top.

-## Risk Based Assets (Contrarian Investing)
+#### Risk Based Assets (Contrarian Investing)

-Bridgewater has taken a large bet on China.
+Among Bridgewaters' contraversial investments against Europe recently is its long standing position  within the Chinese financial markets.
 This may be considered particularly risky based on the informal agreements that the US and China have when it comes to the true ownership of Securities outside of China.
-The company's edge is a sharp focus on securing com;liant relationships with Chinese Government and Corporate Officials.
+The company's edge has been a sharp focus on securing compliant relationships with Chinese Government and Corporate Officials over a long time horizon.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

+Proprietary Languages [^5]
+Automated Management Systems for Decision Making

+Bloomberg, Refinitiv, ESG, SQL , Data Schemes

+AWS, Azure, GCP

+GO, Python, Scala, Ruby, Java, C/C++,

+Terraform and Kubernetes Strategic thinking

+CI/CD platform

+Excel, SharePoint, PowerPoint.
+Data manipulation and coding skills are also valuable (e.g. pivot tables, macros, VBA, SQL, “R

 ## Landscape: